willliuwx/contrail-install/contrail-4.1.1-osp10.md

   -e $templates/extraconfig/pre_deploy/rhel-registration/environment-rhel-registration.yaml \
   -e $templates/extraconfig/pre_deploy/rhel-registration/rhel-registration-resource-registry.yaml
 ```

-With DPDK node, `vrouter-dpdk` failed when it was started by the script in `install_vrouter_kmod.yaml`.
-The error is "PMD: ixgbe_alloc_rx_queue_mbufs(): RX mbuf alloc failed queue_id=2".
-To work around it, need to watch DPDK node during deployment, once `vrouter-dpdk` was started, manually restart it.

 After initial deployment, some services may report alarms, like vrouter interface down, contrail-named failure, vrouter node down, etc. Restarting according service will bring it to good state.